19 of the Best Ontario Hikes

 12. Top of the Giant Trail – Thunder Bay

-For the adventurous soul, The Top of the Giant Trail, located in Ontario’s Sleeping Giant Provincial Park and is renowned as one of the best hikes in the province.
+For the adventurous soul, The Top of the Giant Trail is located in Ontario’s Sleeping Giant Provincial Park and is renowned as one of the best hikes in the province.
 Located an hour outside Thunder Bay, you can actually see the sleeping giant from town.

-This challenging yet rewarding trail spans approximately 22 kilometers round trip and the hiking time typically takes about 6 to 10 hours to complete, depending on your pace and stops along the way.
+This challenging yet rewarding trail spans approximately 22 kilometers on a round trip, and the hiking time typically takes about 6 to 10 hours to complete, depending on your pace and stops along the way.

 The trailhead begins at the Kabeyun Trail parking lot, and the journey initially follows the Kabeyun Trail before branching off onto the Talus Lake Trail and finally ascending the Top of the Giant Trail.